nickerso/cellml-spec-sphinx-test/source/import-element-item.rst

    in section 5.4 of the XLink specification (?).
 The href attribute SHALL be treated according to the XLink specification, by applying the rules for simple-type elements.
-When describing an import element or one of its children, the phrase "imported CellML Infoset" SHALL refer to the CellML Infoset obtained by parsing the XML document referenced by the href attribute.
+When describing an import element or one of its children, the phrase "imported CellML infoset" SHALL refer to the CellML infoset obtained by parsing the XML document referenced by the href attribute.

 2. Every import element MAY contain zero or more specific information